crazycooky77/ci_projects/README.md

 - Scalable image sizing modified from https://support.glitch.com/t/how-can-i-incorporate-css-to-expand-my-image-on-click-html-css-javascript/30610
 - Social media, calendar, and copy icons were taken from [Font Awesome](https://fontawesome.com/)
 - Script for copying to clipboard modified from https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Interact_with_the_clipboard
+- Script to listen for Escape key press taken from https://www.geeksforgeeks.org/how-to-detect-escape-key-press-using-jquery/
+- Action to remove focus from active element taken from https://bobbyhadz.com/blog/javascript-remove-focus-from-element

 <!-- ### Media -->